-Ordering a bocata y cafè (sandwich and coffee) at a bakery or waiting in line to check out at the grocery store can take an hour—I’m only slightly exaggerating.
+Ordering a bocata y cafè (sandwich and coffee) or waiting in line to check out at the grocery store can take an hour—I’m only slightly exaggerating here.
 I come from the land of impatience and “the customer is always right” mentality so, to be honest I was really annoyed.

-It bugged me to have to be waiting for something so mundane in the beginning, but after a while I realized a few small things.
-Many of the workers were chatty and loved making small talk or catching up with grannies who have been shopping at the same store for years.
-Also, many places—like at a market stall—do things like clean a fish or cut off carrot tops right on the spot.
-Can anyone really be mad about that?
+In the beginning it bugged me to have to wait for something so trivial, but I started to realize a few small details.
+Many of the workers were chatty and loved making small talk or would catch up with grannies who have been shopping at the same store for years.
+Also, many places—like at a market stall—do things like clean a fish or cut off carrot tops for customers right on the spot.
+These things take time, but can anyone really be mad about them?
 It definitely takes some getting used to, but we could all benefit from taking life a bit more slowly.

 Savor each meal like it’s your last

 It’s true.
-No one arrives at a club in Barcelona before 2am—except for tourists—or leaves until after the sun rises.
-Going for breakfast is also usually involved.
-In summer when the sun goes down after 9pm, it’s possible to hop from day concerts and town festivities to the nightclub like a never-ending party.
+No one arrives to a club in Barcelona before 2 am—except for tourists—or leaves until after the sun rises.
+Going for breakfast is also usually involved in a night out.
+In summer when the sun goes down after 9 pm, it’s possible to hop from day concerts and town festivities to the nightclub and back like a never-ending party.